 He typing, uncurled himself vertebra by vertebra from the keyboard, her.
 His focused the wall behind smiled woodenly.
 "Sal.
 Sister. sorry you to come here."

 "Perry."
 She'd imagined hugging him when saw again, imagined hitting too.
 Neither seemed possible now.
 "Perry, you're here."
 As if saying that would make true.

 "I you should go, now, Sal."
 What reasonable suggestion.
 Aiden to here.
 They want help.
 You could walk away right now.
 In fact, you should. have work to finish, if don't mind."

 She didn't. her not-minding strange.
 Wasn't it?
 "Perry, happened last night?"

 "Nothing," he said. was pushed, see.
 The Bookburners me, took help where could find I'm perfectly fine.
 Better than I've been long long while.
 You're a… police officer," he said, as if he'd just looked the fact up in large and fine-print table.
 His words didn't match the movements his mouth. focused the fear—and why fear? was her brother.

 His mouth not moving time his words, because the words he were not English, though that was the language she heard.
 "It feel like this when solve case.
 When the whole world makes sense at once.
 I've been working a puzzle for long time, and needed the push."

 reached for her.

 The cold fire against real.
 Her skin seared, froze, cracked.
-She followed the pain her and retreated, unsteady, her legs belonged someone else.
+She followed the pain back her body, and retreated, unsteady, her legs belonged someone else.
 She staggered out reach, against the doorjamb, into the hall.
-The arm stretched toward impossibly long.
+The arm still stretched toward impossibly long.